 Magical brownie cookies, flourless, yet chewy and fudgy, like a brownie!
-Yet NO eggs and NO flour and NO oil, and only one bowl needed, and small batch recipe!
-And easy to mix in one quick bowl!
+Yet no eggs and no flour and no oil, and a small batch recipe!
 Also called Flourless Chocolate Cookies, Crinkle Cookies, or Mudslide Cookies.
-Say hello to your new favorite easy vegan brownie cookie.
+Say hello to your new favorite vegan brownie cookie.

 Chocolate Brownie Cookies (flourless, egg-free, oil-free)

 A super fudgy chewy dream of a brownie cookie.
 My family keeps walking by our platter of them on the table, and staring longingly, haha.

 You probably have heard of these cookies by other names as well, such as flourless chocolate cookies or crinkle cookies or mudslide cookies.
 Well, I wanted to make them but they all require eggs.

 Egg whites are key to get that chewy texture and tell-tale crackle top.
 But I don’t do eggs on my plant-based blog, and yet I wanted to DO flourless brownie cookies.

 So I went for the obvious, swapping aquafaba instead of the egg whites.